mconnor/oscillatingSquares/README.md

-Oscillating Squares
+# Oscillating Squares
 ==================
-A little experiment in building out js modules in a continuing effort to grok OOP js on a deep level.
+A little experiment I did in 2014 attempting to build out js modules in a effort to grok modular [ES5][ES5js] js on a deep level.

+** 💩 **
+Looking back at this in 2019, I can clearly say, this is no way to write code.
+Thank God for ES6.

+** DO NOT USE THIS AS AN EXAMPLE OF HOW TO WRITE MODERN JAVASCIRPT **

 [See it in action &#8594;][rn9-squares]